mhouser42/Invasive_Species_Propogation/README.md

 The weakness of these simulations, as acknowledged several times, is the mathematical model.
 The expertise and resources it would take to model this more comprehensively were overwhelmingly prohibitory.
 However, despite this, several strong conclusions can still be supported by the outcome of the simulation.

 Clearly, any countermeasures are better than an uninhibited spread.
 However, depending on the priorities of different locales, certain countermeasures may be preferable to others.
 For instance, the most overall depression in the model was with trap trees, but the highest initial depression was from population-based countermeasures.
-Quarantine may initially be more successful than trap trees but may be politically prohibitive.
+Quarantine may initially be successful, but may be politically prohibitive.
 Trap trees requires expertise with identifying and treating trees, which may be too high an educational barrier to implement compared to population-based countermeasures, where residents may be taught to recognize the SLF from a few pictures.

-Ultimately, both simulations suffered from the saturation of counties occuring more quickly than what occurs in real-life.
-While the levels could be adjusted to slow the spread, it is ultimately difficult to determine which variables to change and by how much.
-Validation is also an concern, as we have no actually basis for how the spread would occur in Illinois because it has not happened yet.
-A future work could involve creating a network of Pennsylvania counties in a fashion similar to this one, and adjusting variance and modifiers until the spread
+Generally, both models showed a very agressive baseline spread, likely more aggressive than would may occur, but as mentioned earlier, there is no consensus on the speed or aggression of a mitigated or unmitigated spread.
+Additionally, all simulation outcomes are predictive, and cannot be validated against an actual documented spread in Illinois.

+A future work could involve creating a network of Pennsylvania counties in a fashion similar to this one, and adjusting variance and modifiers, ideally to mimic an infection curve as it is documented in real-time.
+Another further expansion of this project could be to explore more variations within each countermeasure.
+For instance, the quarantine threshold would likely look different if a county was 75% or 25% likely to declare and enforce a quarantine, or if residents of a county were more enthusiastic about finding and killing SLF.
+Doing this may require a more comprehensive and complex simulation, but it may yield results that can show a more nuanced insight into each of these interventions.

 --------------------------------------------------